Hell's Gate/ Hagerman Pass Rock Climbing

 Hagerman pass is located between Leadville and Basalt, south of the Holycross Wilderness area, north of Independence Pass.
 To reach from the Roaring Fork Valley drive north east from Basalt off of CO Hwy 82 along the Frying Pan Road, pass Ruedi Reservoir and Chapman Dam to where the pavement ends.
 Hell's Gate may be reached from below by taking a right which dead ends in about three miles at the gauging station, or taking a left on the clearly marked Hagerman Pass Road, which states "Hell's Gate 6 miles".
 The granite is fairly obvious right off the road in both cases, with the upper road because of switch backs taking you to a location approximately 700' above the lower dead-end road.

-Browse More Classics in Hell's Gate/ Hagerman Pass
+Browse More Rock Climbing Classics in Hell's Gate/ Hagerman Pass

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hell's Gate/ Hagerman Pass:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hell's Gate/ Hagerman Pass:

 Featured Route For Hell's Gate/ Hagerman Pass